3kh0/ext-remover/README.md

 > It's recommended to use [ExtPrint3r](#extprint3r) instead, since it's much more consisent and lasts for a longer period of time.

 **ExtHang3r** is an exploit that allows users to toggle admin-installed extensions on and off by flooding iframes in a window.
-It is based on [LTMEAT Flood](#ltmeat-flood-freeze-extensions).
-As of February 2025, it remains **unpatched** in Chrome OS 132.
+The exploit is based on [LTMEAT Flood](#ltmeat-flood-freeze-extensions), and as of February 2025, it remains **unpatched** in Chrome OS 132.

 ### How do I use it?